 - Provide advice on how to maximize the networking

 Thom Singer is a motivational keynote speaker and professional master of ceremonies.
-He works with growth focused organizations who want to get across the gap between potential and performance. www.ThomSinger.com
+He works with growth focused organizations who want to get across the gap between potential and performance.
+Thom is the best choice to be your Event Emcee. www.ThomSinger.com

 Hear Thom’s advice on The Speaker Lab podcast on how to be a master of ceremonies.